Superconvergent Non-Polynomial Approximations: Introduction

 The topic of superconvergence admits a vast array of literature.
-For example, several studies have explored the notion of superconvergence, with Discontinuous Galerkin (DG) methods, on time evolution in ordinary differential equations \cite{DG1, DG2}, as well as hyperbolic and convection-diffusion PDEs \cite{DG3, DG4}.
-In DG schemes, superconvergent behavior can be incorporated into the basis by using information from the exact solution, provided one is available.
-Spectral methods for PDEs can achieve high order accuracy, when the solutions are analytic, for continuous problems.
-For PDEs that admit discontinuous solutions, Gibbs phenomenon is known to contaminate solutions, resulting in non-uniform convergence \cite{gegen0}.
-However, in such instances, high order accuracy can be recovered through the use of certain Gegenbauer polynomial based post-processing techniques \cite{gegen1, gegen2}.
+For example, several studies have explored the notion of superconvergence, with discontinuous Galerkin (dG) methods, on time evolution in ordinary differential equations \cite{DG1, DG2}, as well as hyperbolic and convection-diffusion PDEs \cite{DG3, DG4, DG5, DG6}.
+In dG schemes, superconvergent behavior can be incorporated into the basis by using information from the exact solution, provided one is available.
+Spectral methods for PDEs can also achieve high order accuracy, when the solutions are analytic, for continuous problems.
+For PDEs that admit discontinuous solutions, the Gibbs phenomenon is known to contaminate solutions, resulting in non-uniform convergence \cite{gegen0}.
+However, in such instances, high order accuracy can be recovered through the use of certain post-processing techniques \cite{DG7, DG8, gegen1, gegen2}.
 In the literature, non-polynomial based numerical schemes have successfully demonstrated improvements in accuracy.
 We refer the interested readers to the papers \cite{GJ} and \cite{HKYY3}.
 The latter work develops a WENO scheme with a basis consisting of exponential polynomials, while the former proposes an ENO scheme that uses RBF interpolation.
-The main objective of this paper is to devise a FV scheme that attains superconvergence on a compact (four cell) interpolation stencil by exploiting the shape parameter of the non-polynomial basis (i.e., the RBF).
-As will be discussed in section \ref{sec: Superconvergent schemes}, the convergence order of the scheme will be determined to be either fifth or sixth order depending on the choice of the shape parameter $\lambda$ in $\phi(x)=e^{-(\lambda x)^2}$.
+The primary objective of this paper is to devise high order FV schemes using compact, non-polynomial interpolation techniques, which achieve additional accuracy by exploiting the shape parameter available in the basis.
+As will be discussed in section \ref{sec: Superconvergent schemes}, the convergence order of the scheme is related to the level of accuracy of the approximation for shape parameter $\lambda^2$, which appears in the basis, e.g., $\phi(x)=e^{-(\lambda x)^2}$.